• Home

 This framework brings together both dimensions:

-• Leading the AI Transformation: the leadership and transformation journey required to move from experimentation to enterprise adoption.
+• Leading the AI Transformation: the leadership journey required to move from experimentation to enterprise adoption

-• The AI Operating Model Playbook: the structural decisions organisations must address to scale AI sustainably.
+• The AI Operating Model Playbook: the structural decisions required to scale AI sustainably

 Leadership and Transformation